 After all, biology is really just engineering that’s been refined over billions of years.

-Personalization: The new frontier in healthcare
+Personalization: The new

 Over the past century, we’ve made immense strides in tackling infectious diseases like smallpox, influenza, polio, and now lately, Covid19.
 Over the past 30 years, advancements in HIV/AIDS therapy have saved millions of people, with retroviral treatments allowing people to live out full lives.

 ￼However, despite massive investment and research effort, less progress has been made to tackle chronic illnesses like cancer, heart disease, and chronic organ failure.
 What’s behind this discrepancy?
 Individual factors.
 When it comes to chronic disease, no two people have the same experience.
 The causes are different, comorbidities can differ, and access to care can vary because of the cost and demand to convention treatment regimens.

 ￼Conventional treatments like chemotherapy have saved countless lives over the past decades, and iterative improvements and refinements have enabled progressively better outcomes.
 However, there is more that could be done.

 In the fight against cancer, for instance, bioconvergence has immense potential to help doctors customize treatment through omics-based tumor profiling, miniaturized drug delivery, and tissue replacement.